VysePresident/MafiaBot2/README.md

 -(Logged July 8th, 2023) - The %endgame command checks *every* player in the server.
 Is there a way to optimize it?
 Keep in mind that mods will add and remove roles from people arbitrarily on occassion so it really does need to track *every* instance of the roles (Alive, Dead, Spectator, Spoiler), not just those created by the game.

--Bot can't handle underscores and certain usernames.
-(EDIT: I'm uncertain if this is an issue or not.
+-(Maybe fixed?)
+Bot can't handle underscores and certain usernames.

--Are all moderater commands admin only?
-(No - %kill and %votecount need some work)

--(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

--Logged(6/28/23) Need to completely remove time (and send an appropriate message) when thread ends.
-Very minor.

 # IN-TESTING-PHASE:
 1) Features, changes, bug-fixes that need testing when bot is free:

+### GEO (August 7th 2023) Listed:

+[implemented] Player Class rework, database connection, and countless improvements, adjustments, and bugfixes.

+[implemented] Pin Start_Of_Day messages and votecounts.

+[bugfix] (Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

+[bugfix] (Logged 6/28/23) Need to completely remove time (and send an appropriate message) when thread ends.
+Very minor.

+[bugfix] All moderater commands are now admin only

-GEO (July 18 2023) Listed:
+### GEO (July 18 2023) Listed:

 [implemented] - Start of day Bot post and vote count are now both automatically pinned.

-GEO (July 17 2023) Listed:
+### GEO (July 17 2023) Listed:

 [implemented] %votecount has been refactored and is now much more streamlined and easy to understand & adjust.